 - We spoke to Caroline Worboys, COO at Outra and deputy chair at DMA Group, to find out what you need to know about data-driven marketing.

-Employers may favour graduates from business or marketing-related disciplines, but there are still plenty of opportunities for graduates from other areas.
+Employers may favour graduates from business, maths, statistics, economics or marketing-related disciplines, but there are still plenty of opportunities for graduates from other areas.
 One of the main pre-requisites for the job is enthusiasm, so graduates who can demonstrate relevant work experience, such as working to promote a university event via the internet and other means, will go a long way.
 Work experience could also be gained in the PR or marketing department of a voluntary organisation.

 Numeracy is important especially in analysing the results of a digital marketing campaign.
 Other skills needed include commercial awareness, organisational skills, creativity, excellent communication and interpersonal skills, and good teamworking abilities.
 Postgraduate qualifications can help in this competitive environment – the Chartered Institute of Marketing offers postgraduate qualifications, as does the Institute of Direct Marketing.